lVlyke/starfield-mod-loader/README.md

 Mods will now remain active until you press the **Deactivate Mods** button, even if you close the app or restart your PC.

-**IMPORTANT NOTE:** If Link Mode is disabled for the profile and you update any of the profile's mod files externally (i.e. in a text editor) while mods are deployed, make sure to press the **Refresh Files** button after, otherwise your changes will not be applied.
+**IMPORTANT NOTE:** If Link Mode is not enabled for the profile and you update any of the profile's mod files externally (i.e. in a text editor) while mods are deployed, make sure to press the **Refresh Files** button after, otherwise your changes will not be applied.

+### Backup/restore mod order

+You can backup and restore the mod load order using the "Backup" button at the top of the mod list.
+Selecting the "Create Mod Order Backup" option will allow you to create a new mod order backup.
+Selecting the "Restore Mod Order" option will show a list of all available mod order backups that can be restored.

+Note that any mods in a backup that are not currently added to the profile will not be re-added.

 ## App settings